 The ferry crossing took approximately six hours.
 It was quite an old boat (“It was very modern sixty years ago,” joked one Iranian passenger), but cozy enough.
 Food was offered on board.
 I got a toasted cheese sandwich which was halfway decent.

 Our main host on the ferry was offering to change currency for anyone in need.
-Wanting to get rid of my last €5, I took him up on the offer and got back two 50k Iranian Rial notes.
-Other passengers later informed me that it wasn’t smart to exchange currency on the boat, but according to my later calculations I got a pretty good deal.
+Wanting to get rid of my last €5, I took him up on the offer and got back four 50k Iranian Rial notes.
+Other passengers later informed me that it wasn’t smart to exchange currency on the boat, but according to my later calculations, I got a pretty good deal.